You’ve probably heard the term Double Top hundreds of times.

 And combined with the false breakout and buildup techniques you’ve learned earlier, you can enter a trend at its infancy stage — way before the herd catches on.

-So here’s a recap of what you’ve learned today:
+So here’s what you’ve learned today:

 - Double Top chart pattern signals a possible trend reversal as the market is unable to move higher